SimonXIX/carbon-graph/README.md

 The spreadsheet converts each journey to kilometres (if not already entered in kilometres) and totals the monthly distance for each mode of transportation.

-The total monthly distance in kilometres for each transportation mode is then multiplied by the [most up-to-date conversion factors](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2022) issued by the UK Government's Department for Business, Energy & Industrial Strategy in June 2022 (revised September 2022).
+The total monthly distance in kilometres for each transportation mode is then multiplied by the [conversion factors for that year](https://www.gov.uk/government/collections/government-conversion-factors-for-company-reporting) issued by the UK Government (most recently by the Department for Energy Security and Net Zero in June 2023).
 The kg CO<sub>2</sub>e (kilograms of carbon dioxide equivalent) conversion factors take into account the impact of the seven main greenhouse gases that contribute to climate change as defined by the [Kyoto Protocol](https://unfccc.int/kyoto_protocol).
 The greenhouse gases are:

 - carbon dioxide (CO<sub>2</sub>)
 - methane (CH<sub>4</sub>)